If you ask me, chickpea pasta is one of the smartest swaps you can make in the kitchen.

 - 4 tbsp cold water

-In a small bowl or jar, whisk together the tahini, vegan yogurt, Dijon-style mustard, lemon juice, apple cider vinegar, crushed garlic cloves, cayenne pepper, nutritional yeast (if using), and cold water until the mixture is completely smooth and creamy.
+In a small bowl, combine the tahini, vegan yogurt, Dijon mustard, freshly squeezed lemon juice, apple cider vinegar, minced garlic, cayenne pepper, and nutritional yeast.

 Season with freshly ground black pepper to taste.